Sulfonylurea: Side effects

 Sulfonylureas – as opposed to metformin, the thiazolidinediones, pramlintide and other newer treatments – may induce hypoglycemia as a result of excesses in insulin production and release.
 Hypoglycemia appears to happen more often with sulfonylureas than compared to other treatments.
 This typically occurs if the dose is too high, and the patient is fasting.
 Some people attempt to change eating habits to prevent this, however it can be counterproductive.

 Like insulin, sulfonylureas can induce weight gain, mainly as a result of their effect to increase insulin levels and thus use of glucose and other metabolic fuels.
 Other side-effects are: gastrointestinal upset, headache and hypersensitivity reactions.
+Skin reactions and dark-colored urine, which indicates a liver injury, are other side effects that have been observed.

 The safety of sulfonylurea therapy in pregnancy is unestablished.
 Prolonged hypoglycemia (4 to 10 days) has been reported in children borne to mothers taking sulfonylureas at the time of delivery.
 Impairment of liver or kidney function increase the risk of hypoglycemia, and are contraindications.
 Since other antidiabetic drugs cannot be used either under these circumstances, insulin therapy is typically recommended during pregnancy and in liver and kidney failure, although some of the newer agents offer potentially better options.

 A 2011 Cochrane review found evidence that treatment of LADA using sulfonylureas lead to earlier insulin dependence in approximately 30% of cases.

 A 2014 Cochrane review found tentative evidence that people treated with sulfonylureas have fewer non-fatal cardiovascular events than those treated with metformin (RR 0.7) but a higher risk of severe hypoglycemia (RR 5.6).
 There was not enough data available to determine the risk of mortality or of cardiovascular mortality.
-An earlier review by the same group found a statistically significant increase in the risk of cardiovascular death for first generation sulfonylureas relative to placebo (RR 2.6) but there was not enough data to determine the relative risk of first generation sulfonylureas relative to insulin (RR 1.4).
-Likewise it was not possible to determine the relative mortality risk of second generation sulfonylureas relative to metformin (RR 1.0), insulin (RR 1.0), or placebo.
 The FDA requires sulfonylureas to carry a label warning regarding increased risk of cardiovascular death.

 A 2020 Cochrane systematic review comparing metformin monotherapy to sulfonylureas did not find enough evidence of reduction of all-cause mortality, serious adverse events, cardiovascular mortality, non-fatal myocardial infarction, non-fatal stroke or end-stage renal disease.

 Second-generation sulfonylureas have increased potency by weight, compared to first-generation sulfonylureas.
 Similarly, ACCORD (Action to Control Cardiovascular Risk in Diabetes) and the VADT (Veterans Affairs Diabetes Trial) studies showed no reduction in heart attack or death in patients assigned to tight glucose control with various drugs.